EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Introduction

 Aside from constructing a fresh set of AR-MOT benchmarks, training such models is not straightforward, as associating audio cues adequately with multiple dynamic visual objects and avoiding the attenuation of referring features due to long-range propagation are challenging.
-Our design is motivated by the observations in Fig.~\ref{fig:fig1-2}, which reveal a notable performance degradation by directly using the methods~\cite{wu2023referring,nguyen2023type} developed specifically for text-based RMOT to tackle the novel AR-MOT task.
+Our design is motivated by the observations in Fig.~\ref{fig:fig1-2}, which reveal a notable performance degradation by directly using the methods~\cite{wu2023referring,nguyen2023type} developed specifically for RMOT to tackle the novel AR-MOT task.
 This decline in performance can be attributed to the substantial modality disparity existing between text-based and audio-based features.
 Specifically, in addition to expressing complexity, audio is heavily influenced by factors like timbre, speed, and noise, whereas text is not.
-It is evident that existing methods~\cite{pan2022wnet, chen2023epcformer, senocak2023sound} derived from text-based RSU methods are ill-suited for audio-based ones due to the inherent differences in the modalities involved.
+It is evident that existing methods~\cite{pan2022wnet, chen2023epcformer, senocak2023sound} derived from text-based referring scene understanding methods are ill-suited for audio-based ones due to the inherent differences in the modalities involved.
 Consequently, a compelling necessity arises for the development of specialized approaches tailored explicitly to addressing the unique challenges posed by AR-MOT tasks.

-Furthermore, to seek an effective way of handling AR-MOT tasks, we propose Audio-visual Contrastive Tracking Learning (ACTL), which explores the potential homogeneous semantic information between audio expression and visual objects to construct contrast learning by introducing audio-referring features before output.
+Furthermore, to seek an effective way of handling AR-MOT tasks, we make use of the fusion between the spatiotemporal and frequency domains and propose a novel Bidirectional Frequency-domain Cross-Attention Fusion Module (Bi-FCFM) to facilitate transformer-based information aggregation, considering that frequency information contains essential domain cues of the audio data, which provide valuable references.
+We propose Audio-visual Contrastive Tracking Learning (ACTL), which explores the potential homogeneous semantic information between audio expression and visual objects to construct contrast learning by introducing audio-referring features before output.
 A homogeneous semantic alignment representation space can be built through the aforementioned procedure.
-We make use of the fusion between the spatiotemporal and frequency domains and propose a novel Bidirectional Frequency-domain Cross-Attention Fusion Module (Bi-FCFM) to facilitate transformer-based information aggregation, considering that frequency information contains essential domain cues of the audio data, which provide valuable references.
-Extensive experimental results on four datasets show that the proposed EchoTrack solution consistently exhibits state-of-the-art tracking performance in both the established AR-MOT and text-based RMOT tasks.
+Extensive experimental results on six datasets show that the proposed EchoTrack solution consistently exhibits state-of-the-art tracking performance in both the established AR-MOT and RMOT tasks.